marcofavero3/Moments-Project/README.md

 Framework Used - AdonisJS - SQLite
 API LINK > (https://github.com/marcofavero3/ApiAdonisJS-SQLite)

-If you need to install AdonisJS - npm install
+First you need to install Node Modules to start the project - `npm install`

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.2.